poets-ai/elegy/docs/index.md

 * The speed and hardware support of XLA
 * Automatic Differentiation

-The awesome thing about Jax that Deep Learning is just a usecase that it happens to excel at but you can use it for most task you would use Numpy for.
+The awesome thing about Jax is that Deep Learning is just a usecase that it happens to excel at but you can use it for most task you would use NumPy for.

 On the other hand, **Haiku** is a Neural Networks library built on top of Jax that implements a `Module` system, common Neural Network layers, and even some full architectures.
 Compared to other Jax-based libraries like Trax or Flax, Haiku is very minimal, polished, well documented, and makes it super easy / clean to implement Deep Learning code!